scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #03.
+13. 2023
+@2255 Initial styling done for infoWrapper components
+	  - need to do desktop styling and vertical styling
+	  - have background color change while imageViewer up

+	  - Add JS functionality for the imageCount and return button

+	  Afterwards,
+	  get allimages gallery functional

+	  Design "coming soon" page for projects and video probably 'In the Works' in large glitch text

+	  Then, done with this section - onto services.

+	  Need to plan dual section functionality for about section...

+#03.
 12. 2023
 @1350 Successfully got imageview imported.
 	 * Have to change the direction, from vert swiping to horizonatal.